 10. The Ant and the Grasshopper

-In a meadow, there were two insects, an ant and a grasshopper.
-The ant was diligent and spent the summer gathering food, preparing for the coming winter.
-The grasshopper, however, spent the summer singing and playing, believing there was plenty of time.
+In a sunny meadow, an ant and a grasshopper lived very different lives.
+The ant worked hard all summer, storing food for the winter.
+The grasshopper spent his days singing and playing, thinking he had plenty of time.

-When winter arrived, the ant had a cosy burrow filled with food.
-The grasshopper, on the other hand, had nothing and was cold and hungry.
+When winter came, the ant was warm and well-fed in its cozy home.
+The grasshopper, however, had nothing and was cold and hungry.

-The ant shared some of its food with the grasshopper, but the grasshopper had learned the importance of preparation the hard way.
+The ant kindly shared food with the grasshopper, who learned the importance of planning ahead.

-Moral: Hard work and preparation pay off in the long run, while procrastination leads to difficulties.
+Moral: Hard work and preparation pay off, while procrastination leads to hardship.

 11. The Helpful Firefly

-In a dark forest, there was a little firefly named Finn.
-Finn had a unique gift – he could light up the night with his glowing tail.
-One day, he noticed a group of lost animals struggling to find their way in the dark.
+In a dark forest, a little firefly named Finn had a special gift—his glowing tail could light up the night.
+One evening, he saw a group of lost animals struggling to find their way.

-Moral: Sharing your unique talents and helping others can brighten not only their lives but also your own.
+Moral: Sharing your talents and helping others can brighten both their lives and your own.

 12. The Lonely Sunflower

-In a vast field of wildflowers, there stood a tall and vibrant sunflower named Sam.
-Sam was so proud of his height that he looked down on the smaller flowers and refused to mingle with them.
+In a field of wildflowers, a tall sunflower named Sam was proud of his height.
+He looked down on smaller flowers and refused to mingle.

 13. The Brave Little Turtle

-Moral: True bravery is not the absence of fear but the ability to overcome it when needed.
+Moral: True bravery is not the absence of fear but the courage to face it.

 14. The Clever Monkey and the Crocodile

-In a lush jungle, a clever monkey named Max and a crocodile named Clyde were best friends.
-They shared many happy moments together.
-But one day, Clyde’s wife, Clara, craved a monkey’s heart as a special treat.
+In a green jungle, a clever monkey named Max and a crocodile named Clyde were friends.
+One day, Clyde’s wife wanted to eat a monkey’s heart.
+Clyde didn’t want to hurt Max, but he feared telling his wife.

-Max learned that cleverness could save him from even the trickiest situations, and Clyde realized the importance of being honest with his loved ones.
+Max learned that clever thinking could save him, and Clyde realized the importance of honesty in friendship.

-Moral: Cleverness, when used wisely, can help you out of challenging situations, but honesty is essential in any friendship.
+Moral: Cleverness can help you out of tricky situations, but honesty is essential in friendship.

 15. The Two Builders